metamath/metamath-exe/fuzz/README.md

 Worth being honest about, especially if you are weighing afl++:

-- **Not coverage-guided.** It cannot find inputs that need several coordinated mutations, so it plateaus.
-The wins so far came from breadth of *commands*, not depth of mutation.
+- **Not coverage-guided.** It cannot find inputs that need several coordinated mutations.
+Every fuzzer plateaus, coverage-guided ones included; the question is where.
+This one plateaus early, and the wins so far came from moving that point rather than from waiting: breadth of *commands*, and reaching subsystems that were not being entered at all, not depth of mutation.
 - **Process per iteration.** Roughly 40 executions/second/worker, most
   of it process startup and re-reading the database.
 A persistent-mode harness would be orders of magnitude faster.